 Step 6.
 Gather your Canning Supplies

-To reduce risk of Botulism add 1 Tbsp of Lemon juice to each jar.
+To reduce the risk of Botulism add 1 Tbsp of Lemon juice to each jar.

 DO NOT SKIP THIS STEP!